lainiwa/ph-marks/README.rst

 .. _licence: LICENCE

 ============================================
-:kiss: Pornhub Bookmarks Manager at Your CLI
+:kiss: Pornhub Bookmarks at Your CLI
 ============================================

 ``ph-marks`` is a zsh plugin, that will let you bookmark pornhub videos.
 It will **not** download the videos, only their meta information and thumbnails.